A property in API Test Base is a named String.

 User Defined Properties

-Another usage is pattern based test case creation.
-If already familiar with a test pattern, you can define a test case as template to capture the test steps.
-You can then define properties on the template test case and reference them in the test steps.
-To create a test case, copy corresponding test case template, tailor the test steps as appropriate (such as removing unnecessary steps), enter the property values and the test case is ready to run.
+.
+If already familiar with a test pattern, you can create a test case as template to capture the test steps.
+Define properties on the template test case and use them in the test steps.
+To create a new test case, copy the test case template, tailor the test steps as appropriate (such as removing unnecessary steps), enter the property values and the new test case is ready to run.
 There is no need for you to dive into any test step to locate and enter those values.
-This treats the test case somewhat like a black box and properties like the arguments to the black box, hence increasing the speed of test case creation.
+This treats the test case like a black box and properties like the parameters to the black box, hence making it easier to create a new test case.

 Implicit Properties